telefonicaid/fiware-orion/doc/manuals/orion-api.md

 would change the value of attribute A to `{"Y": 2}`.

 The actual value of the sub-key used with `$unset` is not relevant.
-A value of 1 is recommented for simplicity but the following request would also work and would be equivalent to the one above:
+A value of 1 is recommended for simplicity but the following request would also work and would be equivalent to the one above:

 ```